alexanderaurellio/alexanderaurellio/README.md

-- software development and machine learning
+- currently learning on data science and machine learning
-- looking to collaborate on creating a project
 - how to reach me: ig @alexanderau_

 <!---